 I have two dual nationality kids.
 They were both born in London to a British/Welsh Mum and a British/Australian Dad, meaning they automatically qualified for two passports each.
-Inter-National marriages can be a nuisance, extended families spread to the edges of the map can make life complicated and paying for all those passports is expensive, but on the whole, it’s a bonus.
+Inter-National marriages can be a nuisance, extended families spread to the edges of the map can make life complicated.
+Paying for all those passports is certainly expensive, but on the whole, it’s a bonus.

 Their childhoods have been enriched by spending some-time-here, some-time-there.
 I’m very glad they’ve had the experience of living in both their parents’ cultures, meeting people of both nationalities and finding out what makes two nations tick.